 Sexual Assault Support for the DoD Community

-Safe Helpline is operated by RAINN on behalf of the Department of Defense.
-RAINN is required to keep all interactions confidential, so no personally-identifying information will ever be shared with DoD or your chain of command.
+Safe Helpline is operated by the Rape, Abuse & Incest National Network (RAINN), a national anti-sexual violence organization, on behalf of DoD SAPRO.
+Safe Helpline is required to keep all interactions confidential, so no personally-identifying information will ever be shared with DoD or your chain of command.

 Who can use Safe Helpline?

 The services provided by Safe Helpline are available to the DoD community consistent with DoD SAPR Policy, including: